groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/qr-code-signatures/qr-code-signature-search-custom-encryption-dotnet/_index.md

 SignatureHandler signatureHandler = new SignatureHandler(config);
 ```

-## Implementation Guide
+## Step-by-Step Implementation Guide

-We'll guide you through implementing key features, starting with setting up a custom data signature class.
+Now for the fun part - let's build a secure QR code signature system from scratch.

-### Define Custom Data Signature Class
+### Creating Your Custom Data Signature Class

-**Overview:**
-Define a custom data structure for QR-code signatures to embed specific information like authorship or date within the QR-code.
+First, we need to define what information our QR codes will contain.
+Think of this as creating a digital business card that gets embedded in your documents.

-#### Step 1: Create the `DocumentSignatureData` Class
+#### Step 1: Design Your Data Structure

 ```csharp
 using GroupDocs.Signature.Domain.Extensions;
 using System;